mrkkrp/identicon/README.md

 import Graphics.Identicon.Primitive -- some visual primitives
 ```

-You first write a type that holds information about total number of bytes
+You first write a type that represents the total number of bytes your
-your identicon consumes and number of distinct visual components it has
+identicon consumes and the number of distinct visual components it has (they
-(they are called “layers” in the terminology of the package):
+are called “layers” in the terminology of the package):

 ```haskell
 type MyIcon = Identicon 12 :+ Consumer 4 :+ Consumer 4 :+ Consumer 4